chwarr/dnjc/README.md

 * LEVEL: the severity of the issue.
 Currently only "Error" is used.
 * LINE: the 1-based line number where the error occurred or started.
 * COLUMN: the 0-based byte offset into the line where the error occurred.
 * MESSAGE: the detailed error message.
-This comes directly from `JsonDocument.Parse()`, so it sometimes says things like "Change the reader options", which isn't the best output from a tool like this, but there's no way to adjust this output.

 If LINE or COLUMN cannot be determined, they will be empty.